massoncheg/forgejo-docs/docs/admin/actions/configuration.md

 runner:
   # ... other runner options ...
   labels:
-    - ubuntu-22.04:docker://ghcr.io/catthehacker/ubuntu:act-22.04
+    - debian:docker://docker.io/library/node:lts
     - ubuntu-latest:docker://ghcr.io/catthehacker/ubuntu:act-22.04
 # ... the rest of the config file ...
 ```

-This would cause a job with `runs-on: ubuntu-latest` to run on this `Forgejo Runner`, within the docker image
+This would cause a job with `runs-on: debian` to run on this `Forgejo Runner` within the docker image `docker://docker.io/library/node:lts`.
-`ghcr.io/catthehacker/ubuntu:act-22.04`.

 A label has the following structure: